PhantomDraft/phantomdraft.github.io/content/en/articles/The Cabin for Grooming.md

 	</p>
 </div>

-Firstly (oh, really?\!) transparent stickers are printed on film.
+Firstly (oh, really?!) transparent stickers are printed on film.
 We live in a small town where printing on film requires a week’s notice, so I had to quickly add a background.
 Ah well.

 By the way, because of this, I decided against using brushes for logo styling and kept the movie font style without additional distressing.
 The effect wouldn’t have been conveyed deeply enough on a white background.

 Secondly, I recommend to everyone who, like me, spends 70% of life in front of a monitor, to occasionally do something hands-on.
-Managing to stick an image crookedly with double-sided tape requires real talent\!
+Managing to stick an image crookedly with double-sided tape requires real talent!

 However, that’s exactly why I planned to use these suction cup mounts: